-Not all pins are the same.
-Rich pins stand out and get a higher click through rate.
-That means more traffic to your blog.
+Not all pins look the same.
+Rich pins stand out and will drive more traffic to your blog.

-See the example above?
-With rich pins enabled, your title and description show up, making it more appealing to click.
+With rich pins enabled, your avatar, title and description are prominently displayed.

 In order to get rich pins enabled on your account you’ll have to take the following steps.

 Go to the Claim Website section in your account settings.
 Follow the instructions for claiming your blog.
 The easy “no-code” way of doing it is to use the Yoast SEO Plugin and copy/paste the “meta tag” code in the Yoast > Social > Pinterest section.

 You need to add the correct “open graph meta data” in order to use rich pins.
 If you don’t know what that means, don’t worry.
 I have no damn clue either!

 Again, using the Yoast SEO Plugin, go to Yoast > Social > Facebook and enable Open Graph meta data.

 Submit a blog post to the Rich Pins Validator tool.
 After it has been validated, you should see your pins convert to rich pins within an hour!

 Now that you have your Pinterest account set up for success, it’s time to start creating pins!